hunterdyar/imm406-site/content/assignments/skillshare.md

 These collections of tools and things will be curated in a shared ‘binder’ that will act as a collective resource of immersive media-related knowledge that we will build, curate, and carry forward with us.

 ## Submission
-- Part 1: ½ to 1 page PDF with links, images, and notes that covers the tool portion of the skillshare.
+Each skillshare will have an appropriate discussion board on Brightspace, where it can be filled in directly.
+Please take advantage of the ability to embed images/video.

-- Part 2: ½ to 1 page PDF with links, images, and notes that covers the ‘thing’ portion of the skillshare.
+- Part 1: ½ to 1 page with links, images, and notes that covers the tool portion of the skillshare.
-- Please turn in all assignments on the classroom Brightspace page.
-In the file names please include your last name, whether it is the tool or the item of interest portion, and the skillshare number (i.e. Amodei_tool_SS_01.pdf and Amodei_interest_SS_01.pdf).
+- Part 2: ½ to 1 page with links, images, and notes that covers the ‘thing’ portion of the skillshare.
-- Be prepared to present about each portion of the skillshare with the class
+- Be prepared to quickly present about each portion of the skillshare with the class